Telephone Services

-Public telephones are also widely available however most of them are no longer coin operated; you will need a phone card.
+Public telephones are widely available however most of them are no longer coin operated; you will need a phone card.
 The cards are available in various denominations at post offices, filling stations, supermarkets, and most newsstands.

 Phone services: Analog or ISDN